NikKowPHP/social-brain/chapters/chapter-12.md

 This method calms your own threat response and transforms a potential conflict into a data collection session.

 ---
+> ### **Bestseller Breakout: The Only Sentence You Need When Receiving Feedback**
+>
+> When you feel the defensive heat of criticism, your brain will flood with a dozen explanations and justifications.
+Ignore them all.
+There is only one sentence you need to deploy.
+It is your shield and your learning tool all in one.
+>
+> **"Thank you for telling me that.
+To help me learn, can you give me a specific example?"**
+>
+> This phrase is a masterpiece of social neuroscience.
+"Thank you" rewards their Status.
+"To help me learn" frames you as a collaborator, not a defendant.
+"Can you give me an example?" calmly pushes past emotional drama to find the actionable data.
+Master this one sentence, and you will become unflappable in the face of criticism.
+---

 ### **Field Work Challenge**

 This week, your mission is to practice the **"Intake" Protocol**.
 The next time someone gives you any form of feedback (even a minor, off-hand comment), your job is to: 1.
 Breathe.
 2. Resist explaining.
 3. Ask one clarifying question.